-During the early 1900s, all vehicles competing in organized motorsport events were required to be painted with an auto racing color that indicated the nationality of the car or driver, the competitor in a race.
-Often, these colors were quite different from the ones used in politics or other sports.
+During the early 1900s, participants had to paint all vehicles competing in organized motorsport events with an auto racing color that indicated the nationality of the car or driver, the competitor in a race.
 When Britain first competed in 1902, they had to pick a different color from the national flag colors of red, blue, and white.
 Only because the USA, Germany, and France had already taken these colors.

 “The use of distinctive colors of nationality is compulsory when the supplementary regulations of the competition require it.
 These colors are determined by the nationality of the competitor,” according to the Code Sportif International (C.S.I.) of the Federation Internationale de L’Automobile (F.I.A.).

 Furthermore, every component part of a car had to be manufactured in the country – participant in a race.
 The driver also had to be a national of that same country.

 “One of the conditions of the race is that the cars must be the absolute production of their respective nationalities.
 This rule is rigid, and cannot be evaded.
 The application of it handicapped England in the first years of the contest, for the art of manufacturing the electric coil, the most vital part of the machinery, in which the French were adepts[sic], was only acquired by England recently.
-With such tremendous international trade issues depending upon the result, it will be readily understood how keen will be the struggle,” annoted in a 1903 article.
+With such tremendous international trade issues depending upon the result, it will be readily understood how keen will be the struggle,” annotated in a 1903 article.